bhanderson/pbnh/README.md

 There are three different inputs allowed in a curl command they are content, sunset, and mime.
 Sunset and Mime are optional.
 ### content or c
 The content is exactly what it sounds like.
 The content of the file or the string data you want to paste and can be seen in the examples above.
+### redirect or r
+You can submit a url to be a 302 redirect by specifying the form as r or redirect
 ### sunset
 The sunset is the amount of time you want this paste to be available.
 If sunset is specified you may specify for it to last a maximum of 24 hours.
 If unspecified the sunset value is 0 and the paste will not be removed.